AdobeDocs/marketo.pt-BR/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md

    ![](assets/image2015-7-17-17-3a33-3a5.png)

-1. O Status é atualizado para mostrar que o dispositivo é adicionado.
+1. As Atualizações de status para mostrar o dispositivo são adicionadas.
 Parabéns!

    ![](assets/image2015-7-17-17-3a14-3a32.png)